kastman/fitz/doc/_build/html/_sources/tutorial_nwlabs.txt

     fitz run -w xnatconvert

-Note that if you get a "No Images were downloaded" error you probably set up either the project's ID or the patterns incorrectly.
+.. note:: If you get a "No Images were downloaded" error you probably set up either the project's ID or the patterns incorrectly.

+.. note:: If you get an authentication error, you need to setup your login info.
+   See `xnat_auth info`_ for instructions.

 Aside: CBSCentral NRG Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~